 • .app

 The SLD is placed directly before the TLD and is typically selected by the domain owner.
-The SLD is the customizable portion of the domain, and often contains a company name or description of the services offered by the website.
+The SLD is the customizable portion of the domain and often contains a company name or a description of the website’s services.
 Creative use of the SLD enables organizations to differentiate themselves from other providers.
+Strong SLD selection also improves memorability and reduces reliance on paid advertising for brand recall.

 For example, www.thebestusedguitars.com provides information that can help drive traffic from prospective customers.